 From Website End Users:

-Anonymized IP address, location, browser information, website URL.
+Anonymized IP address, location, browser information including endpoints required for notifications, website URL.
 For ecommerce marketing automation (if enabled): names, order details, cart information.

 The categories of Data Subject to whom the Personal Data relates